o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/texture-terrain.md

 As you add detail materials and surface tag name pairs to the **Terrain Surface Materials List** component, the materials appear on the terrain surface.

-The final Landscape Canvas graph should look like this:
+The final Landscape Canvas graph looks like this:

 {{< image-width src="/images/learning-guide/tutorials/environments/terrain-from-images/landscape-canvas-graph.png" width=1000 alt="Landscape Canvas graph for the terrain." >}}